A Unified Framework for Calculating First Arrival Position Density in Molecular Communication: Introduction

-In order to transmit information in a diffusion-based MC system, we can modulate different physical properties of the MMs \cite{farsad2016comprehensive,kuran2011modulation,kuran2020survey,hsieh2013asynchronous}.
-Signaling molecules that reach the vicinity of the receiver can be observed and processed by the receiver to extract the information that is necessary for performing detection and decoding \cite{jamali2019channel}.
-The reception mechanism of a MC receiver can be categorized into two classes: i) passive reception, and ii) active reception.
-The simplest active reception is the fully-absorbing receiver \cite{yilmaz2014three} which has the ability to measure the time and position of arrival of each molecule, and to remove the MM right after it is received.
-For MC systems with a fully-absorbing receiver, how to completely characterize the arrival time or the arrival position is no doubt a very important issue.
+In diffusion-based MC systems, information can be transmitted by modulating various physical properties of the MMs \cite{farsad2016comprehensive,kuran2011modulation,kuran2020survey,hsieh2013asynchronous}.
+Upon reaching the vicinity of the receiver, signaling molecules can be observed and processed to extract the necessary information for detection and decoding \cite{jamali2019channel}.
+The reception mechanism of an MC receiver can be classified into two categories: i) \text{passive reception}, and ii) \text{active reception}.
+The simplest active reception model is the \textit{fully-absorbing receiver} \cite{yilmaz2014three}, which can measure the hitting time and position of each MM \cite{akdeniz2018molecular}, and subsequently remove the MM upon receipt \cite{lee2016distribution}.
+In this study, we will focus on (fully) absorbing receivers.

-In Section~\ref{subsection:FAT}, we briefly review some important results concerning first arrival time (FAT) in MC literature.
-Until very recently, the first arrival position (FAP) information was also introduced into the MC realm, see \cite{lee2016distribution,pandey2018molecular}.
-We will give a short introduction to the current status of FAP results in Section~\ref{subsection:FAP}.